Jane Andrews: Release

 Andrews had been considered for early release several times but was repeatedly adjudged to be a danger to the public.
 On 19 June 2015, she was released on licence, with a view to making the transition from prison to mainstream society in a probation hostel.

 In 2018, she was accused of harassing a former lover; her licence was revoked, and she was recalled to prison.
 A police investigation found no evidence of the alleged harassment, and Andrews was re-released from prison on 8 August 2019, initially on the condition that she reside in a designated probation hostel.

+Popular culture

+The Lady, a partially fictionalised drama on the life of Andrews, was produced by ITVX, and starred Mia McKenna-Bruce as Andrews, with Natalie Dormer as the Duchess of York.
+The four-part miniseries was first streamed on 22 February 2026.